|Monthly Tech-Tip |

 Ceramic materials are among the hardest and most heat resistant materials known.
 Ceramics spans the spectrum from ancient terra cotta to modern hi-tech materials.

 A solid produced by the fusion of non-metallic mineral or man-made mineral-like substances in a kiln.
 Or, in simpler terms, it is grinding minerals and rocks into a powder then firing the powder in a kiln to stick it back together again as a rock!
 Technically, mother nature makes ceramics: Metamorphic and igneous rocks.
-In contrast with metals, which oxidize over decades, ceramics are bonded oxide compounds, that makes them durable over millenniums.
+In contrast with metals, which oxidize over decades, ceramics are bonded oxide compounds, making them durable over millenniums.
 Often the only objects that have endured from ancient cultures are their ceramics.

 The term 'ceramic industry' is subjective and can mean very different things in different circles (e.g. tableware, sanitaryware, structural, hi-tech, tile, wear parts, abrasives, glass).
 The term 'ceramic materials' is also subjective, materials used in traditional ceramics are very different from those used in refractory, wear resistant or thermal shock resistant products.
 At this site we generally deal with 'traditional ceramics', products like tableware and pottery (porcelain, stoneware, terra cotta), porcelain bathroom products (sanitaryware), brick, tile, sculpture and architectural items.
 All of these have been made for milleniums and are well understood and their manufacture is within the reach of even hobbyists.
 That being said, in all of these sectors large-scale manufacture has become very high-tech, putting a great divide between it and traditional small-scale methods.

 In recent years a wide range of new ceramic processes have been developed, many owing to the development of much better kilns (with abilities to accurately control temperature, pressure, and atmosphere).
 Industries have learned to form ceramics in many new ways and even how to machine and 3D print them.
 And materials are being processed to much finer particle sizes, better purity, and more specific property profiles.